Have Questions? Call us

 Hunting With Sightmark Wraith Night Vision Scope

 The Sightmark Wraith HD Night Vision Scope was the star of the 2019 Shot Show and Sightmark can not keep up with demand.
 Want a Wraith?
 Get on the next Outdoor Legacy Wraith waiting list asap.
 Fortunately, I received my Wraith after Outdoor Legacy's second shipment arrived in July.
 If you want one also, contact Jason (877)350-1818 at Outdoor Legacy to pre-order your Wraith with a $100 deposit.
-Price for the Sightmark Wraith with External Illuminator is $499 with free shipping.
+The price for the Sightmark Wraith with External Illuminator is $499 with free shipping.